bartificer/programming-by-stealth/docs/pbs35.md

 Using what we’ve learned about prototypes (culminating in the nine-step recipe in [instalment 31](https://bartificer.net/pbs31)), the test suite, and the provided developer documentation for the `bartificer.ca.Cell` prototype (specifically the file `docs-dev/bartificer.ca.Cell.html`), write a working version of the `bartificer.ca.Cell` prototype.
 You’ll know your code is correct when all the tests pass!

-Note that I’ve marked all but the first test as todo, so you’ll need to change the tests from `QUnit.todo` to `QUnit.test` to enable them as your solution develops.
+Note that I’ve marked all but the first test as `todo`, so you’ll need to change the tests from `QUnit.todo` to `QUnit.test` to enable them as your solution develops.

 ## Final Thoughts

-In this instalment we’ve learned how to use QUnit’s todo feature to effectively disable tests until we’re ready for them to be run, we’ve learned how to do basic text input on the web, and, we’ve made a start on what I hope will be a fun new JavaScript project.
+In this instalment we’ve learned how to use QUnit’s `todo` feature to effectively disable tests until we’re ready for them to be run, we’ve learned how to do basic text input on the web, and, we’ve made a start on what I hope will be a fun new JavaScript project.

 In the next instalment we’ll learn about more specific kinds of text input on the web, and we’ll continue work on our new JavaScript project.